-To find direct observational evidence to support this claim, NASA sent a probe into space to collect some icy material from a comet.
+To find direct observational evidence to support this claim, NASA has sent a probe into space to collect some icy material from a comet.
 The analysis of the materials so far has not turned up the necessary evidence.
 Perhaps it takes a vast number of icy comets (or to examine more deeply inside the comet) to find the one lonely alien bacteria lying dormant and frozen in the material waiting for its moment to come alive?
 So the next best thing available to the scientists is to check a place in the solar system where a vast liquid ocean of water may exist.
-Of course, we can cross of Earth from the list.
+Of course, we can cross off the Earth from the list.
 That is too contaminated with bacteria (unless we find a truly odd and unexpected new type of bacteria to come out of the oceans soon after the impact of an icy comet).
 One possibility is perhaps beneath one of the moons of Jupiter where an ocean of liquid water appears to exist beneath a solid icy surface.
 If so, NASA is excited by the prospects that it could find evidence of alien bacteria trying to survive in this vast ocean in another corner of our solar system.

-While scientists search for evidence of frozen alien bacteria in space and inside one of the icy moons of Jupiter, a NASA scientist has boldly suggested the likelihood that microbial life could be embedded in some extraterrestrial rocks rather than ice, albeit fossilized after discovering what looks like microscopic tubular structures reminiscent of earthworms here on Earth.
+While some scientists search for evidence of frozen alien bacteria in space and inside one of the icy moons of Jupiter, a NASA scientist has boldly suggested the likelihood that microbial life could be embedded in some extraterrestrial rocks rather than ice, albeit fossilized after discovering what looks like microscopic tubular structures reminiscent of earthworms here on Earth.
 The one thing going for the scientists in this area is the fact that the rock in which this structure was found had no opportunity to be contaminated by the Earth.
 The rock is known as a Carbonaceous Chondrite.
 A bit of a mouthful to pronounce, but for those interested, these are meteorites containing about one percent by mass of organic matter that resembles the crude oil or tarry substances found on Earth.
 Although no extraterrestrial organism has been found trying to crawl out of these rocks, the total amount of organic matter in the interior of these rocks is too high to be considered entirely due to contamination with the Earth, and must show the ease by which molecules can form inside the protective confines of certain porous rocks in space.
 However, does it mean we have found the first evidence of a fossilized extraterrestrial lifeform?
 Unless there are pockets of heated gases capable of pushing out the tarry material into tubular shapes before being fossilized, other scientists will need to study the evidence more carefully and determine whether it is possible for the same tubular structure to be replicated by natural means.(5)

 The controversial picture presented by a NASA scientist named Richard Hoover sparking a renewed interest in the extraterrestrial life debate, especially as scientists clamour for alternative explanations for how this structure could have been formed by natural means.

-As interesting as this may sound, the opposing argument is, of course, that life could have arisen here on Earth.
+As interesting as sll this may sound, the opposing argument is, of course, that life could have arisen here on Earth.

 Among the important scientific work being conducted in support of this latter argument is one from Professor David Deamer of the University of California, Santa Cruz.
 He is currently working on the idea that bubbles (or vesicles as he calls them) could play a crucial role in the formation of the first single-celled organism on this planet.
 If he is right, bubbles could have formed regularly on the surface of certain types of clays containing the right metals to help attract a multitude of amino acids and help them form long chains of macromolecules called proteins.
 Because if enough of these proteins can be produced, the bubble could be reinforced by a protective protein-like membrane and so maintain the structure for a longer period of time, especially between periods when the rains would stop.
 Then it is just a question of how long before the first DNA-like molecule is created to help replicate this first living single-celled organism.
 Already evidence has been found that these clays can also create chains of nucleotides (the basis for building a DNA molecule).